microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br><img src="images/control_loops.png">

-The motor speed behavior using Close Loop for Speed Control can be depicted from the illustration below.
-In this figure, the motor spins up to 1000 RPM and then keeps this value for speed by changing the amplitude level if a load is applied to the motor’s shaft.
+The motor speed behavior using Close Loop for Speed Control is depicted in the illustration below.
+In this figure, the motor spins up to 1000 RPM and then keeps this value for speed by changing the amplitude level, if a load is applied to the motor’s shaft.

 <br><img src="images/closed_loop_control.png">